vkhazin/elasticsearch-courseware/content/chapter-07/DataTableEx.md

 # Data Table Exercise #

-* Access Kibana user interface with browser: http://ip or dns:5601/
+* Access Kibana user interface with browser: http://domain-name:5601/
 * On discover tab construct some search with results
 * For the visualization we will need combination of numeric, date time, and string data types
 * Save the search definitions to reuse in the Visualization